Kazakh president says constitutional order mostly restored | Law-Order

 The president will address the nation on Friday, his administration said, asking people in Almaty to limit their traveling around the city while the "search for the remaining hiding bandits is underway."
 Kazakhstan is a major oil producer and the world's top producer of uranium.

 Oil output at its top field, Tengiz, was reduced on Thursday, the field's operator Chevron said, as some contractors disrupted train lines in support of the protests.
 Global oil prices have risen and the price of uranium has jumped sharply since the clashes began.
-The country also accounts for close to a fifth of global bitcoin "mining", the electricity-intensive process of recording cryptocurrency transactions, and since the internet was shut down, the computing power of bitcoin's global network has fallen.
+The country also accounts for close to a fifth of global bitcoin "mining", the electricity-intensive process of recording cryptocurrency transactions, and Kazakhstan's internet shutdown has curtailed the computing power of bitcoin's global network.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)